Introduction to Global Politics

 This research-intensive university in north-western Sydney offers a range of undergraduate and postgraduate degrees.
 With over 30,000 current students, Macquarie has a strong reputation for welcoming international students and embracing flexible and convenient study options, including its partnership with Open Universities Australia.

-- develop the skill to write cogently and to structure arguments in a logical order
+- Understand and apply the academic skills required to write cogently and to structure arguments in a logical order.

-- encourage students to become engaged with the key issues and challenges that are currently facing the world
+- Critically engage with and analyse the key issues and challenges that are the current focus of world politics.

-- understand and explain the key concepts, theories, methods, and issues relevant to the study of International Relations at an introductory level
+- Understand, explain and apply the key concepts, theories, methods, and issues relevant to the study of International Relations at an introductory level.

 - An introduction to the study of Global Politics